Smiling person with long dark hair wearing a blue shirt outdoors.

 What would I do if I weren’t afraid?

 This sparked a deep journey of self-discovery.
-I thought about how my own father’s life was an example to me of how precious time and health are.
+I thought about how my own father’s life was an example of how precious our time and health are.

 I embarked on a path to rewrite the scripts for my life, to reconnect with my intuition and what mattered the most to me.
 I rewrote measures of success for my life, and aligned my decisions with my soul’s purpose.
 It took vision and a ton of courage and time to break cycles of overwork, to forge new paths, and to trust that my authentic self was enough.
 But I did it.